-Baykeeper is seeking an attorney to join our team working on high-impact legal advocacy and environmental enforcement.
-Baykeeper’s legal team works on a docket of 10-15 cases, using the Clean Water Act, Endangered Species Act, California Fish and Game Code, the Public Trust Doctrine, and other state and federal laws, to achieve concrete legal justice for the Bay’s watershed and the surrounding communities that rely on clean water and healthy ecosystems.
+Baykeeper is seeking an attorney to join our team working on high-impact legal advocacy and environmental litigation.
+Baykeeper’s lawyers work on a docket of 10-15 cases, using the Clean Water Act, Endangered Species Act, California Fish and Game Code, the Public Trust Doctrine, and other state and federal laws, to achieve concrete legal justice for the Bay’s watershed and the communities that rely on clean water and healthy ecosystems.

 Essential responsibilities include:

-- Support legal advocacy and litigation to strengthen and enforce water quality laws and regulations against industrial, municipal, and other polluters for a more resilient Bay and Bay Area communities.
+- Support legal advocacy and litigation to strengthen and enforce water quality laws and regulations.

-- Assist communications and fundraising staff with requested information, as necessary.
+- Assist communications, fundraising, and HR staff with requested information, as necessary.

 - Contribute to a cohesive and collegial Baykeeper team.